127 lbs in kg: A full breakdown to Weight Conversion and Understanding Body Mass

 BMI = weight (kg) / (height (m))^2

 It's crucial to remember that BMI is not a perfect measure of health.
 It doesn't account for factors like muscle mass, bone density, or body fat distribution.
 Athletes, for example, may have a high BMI due to significant muscle mass, while still being perfectly healthy.
-Therefore, BMI should be considered alongside other health indicators like waist circumference, blood pressure, and cholesterol levels.
+Which means, BMI should be considered alongside other health indicators like waist circumference, blood pressure, and cholesterol levels.

 The Significance of Weight Management